 The witch is a deep-sea flatfish which lives in waters down to over one thousand metres deep, generally over sandier and muddy seabeds.
 The fact that this fish lives in such deep water means it is very seldom encountered by shore anglers, although there is a UK shore caught record.

 Witch are found across the north Atlantic.
-In European waters they present around the British Isles and can be found eastwards as far as the Barents Sea, although being predominatly a cold-water fish their range does not extend southwards much further than the English Channel.
+In European waters they present around the British Isles and can be found eastwards as far as the Barents Sea, although being predominantly a cold-water fish their range does not extend southwards much further than the English Channel.
 Their distribution continues across the to the waters of Iceland and Greenland, and they are also found on the eastern coasts of America and Canada.

 Witch is a commercially important species.
-Approximately 15,000 tons of witch are taken from European fisheries every year with British vessels accounting for around 4000 tons of this total catch.
+Approximately 15,000 tons of witch are taken from European fisheries every year with British vessels accounting for around 4000 tons of the total catch.
 US and Canadian commercial fishing operations also catch around 3000 tons of this species.
 In Europe it is much more popular than it is in the UK, meaning that much of the witch caught in British waters is exported.
 The International Union for the Conservation of Nature classes witch as a species of Least Concern, although there are issues around the damaging bottom trawling methods which are used to catch this species, and a large number of witch may be discarded as bycatch by commercial vessels which are targeting other species.

 Witch is afflicted by the common problem of UK consumers shying away from eating species they are unfamiliar with and sticking to consuming the big five species.
 For this reason witch is sometimes referred to as Torbay sole.
 This appears to be an attempt to ‘re-brand’ witch and associate it with the more commonly eaten (and expensive) Dover sole – read our article on re-branding and re-naming fish species by clicking here.
-The lefteye flounder (Arnoglossus scapha) found in the Pacific Ocean around China, Australia and New Zealand is also called witch, although it is only distantly related to the species known as witch in European waters.

 Witch Caught on Rod and Line